mrdk/mind/doc/notation.rst

    *str*
 	the start address of an zero-terminated string

-   *cfa*
+   *xt*
-	"Code Field Address": The address of a word that can be executed.
+	"Execution Token": The address of a word that can be executed.

    *n*